-As outlined in Principle 4, the issue of increasing local contributions for the maintenance of the pond has become a priority on the Committee's agenda.
 The pond was constructed by local labor.
 10% of the construction costs were covered by local contributions.
 90% of the water users have contributed to the pond construction.
-Currently, there is also a Rs.
-100 annual fee per household for the maintenance of the pond.
-Each household is supposed to deposit their share with the Water Board.
-However, during the meeting, the Committee held lengthy discussions on new mechanisms that could be designed to ensure more effective and accurate collection of maintenance fees.
+As outlined in Principle 4, the issue of increasing local contributions for the maintenance of the pond has become a priority on the Committee's agenda.
+Currently, each household is supposed to deposit maintenance fees for the pipeline scheme with the Water Board.
+However, during the meeting, the Committee held lengthy discussions on new mechanisms that could be designed to ensure more effective and accurate collection of maintenance fees for the pond.
+They agreed to collect a Rs.
+100 from each household every year to form a pond maintenance fund.
+In addition they will provide receipts to those who pay, so that they can monitor who pays and who does not.
+A committee member will be responsible for monitoring the payments.